STUNNING circa 1835 Rare Blue Pink Two Color Transferware Plate New Stone China Roses

 Because items made of ironstone were thick and heavy, the shape of the dishes became important.
 In the 1840s, James Edwards, John Ridgway and the Mayer Brothers introduced all white, beautifully glazed dinner ware with angular shapes that deviated from the gentle curves that had been traditionally used.
 In 1844, John Ridgway & Co. patented a design called "Classic Gothic," a hexagonal shape with crown finials and scrolled arches.
 Other potteries offered variations on the "gothic" design during the 1840s.
 Truly an exquisite piece even for the most selective of collectors.

-Condition: Minor rough spots around outer rim.
+Condition: Minor rough spots around outer rim as well as wear around the inner rim which can be seen in the first photo.
 Stilt marks, minor glaze pops (common during production of this time period), crazing

 Marked KALEIDOSCOPE on back